jedrzejpolaczek/trigger_reducer/README.md

 2. https://streamlit.io/

 # THOUGHTS
-## What was your thought process behind creating the application?
+## What was my thought process behind creating the application?
 0. (in bacground): brainstorming all the time and writing down all ideas.
 1. Read what about OpenAI.
 2. See examples of usage of OpenAI on OpenAI website.